The Bash Street Kids: History

 Like many long-running UK comic strips, The Bash Street Kids is mostly frozen in the era when it began in 1954.
-It portrays Class 2B of the Bash Street School in Beanotown, where the teacher and headmaster wear gowns and the pupils sit at wood desks with inkwells.
+It portrays Class 2B of the Bash Street School in Beanotown, where the teacher and headmaster wear gowns and the pupils sit at wooden desks with inkwells.
 They are taught by a stereotypical "Teacher", whose wife is "Mrs Teacher".
 The characters were inspired by the view from the D. C. Thomson & Co. office windows, overlooking the High School of Dundee playground.
 According to Leo Baxendale, "In fact, the catalyst for my creation of Bash Street was a Giles cartoon of January 1953: kids pouring out of school, heads flying off and sundry mayhems.
 Straight away, I pencilled a drawing of 'The Kids of Bash Street School' and posted it from my home in Preston to R. D. Low, the managing editor of D.C.
 Thomson's children's publications in Dundee.
 I received an offhand response, a dampener.
 It was only after I'd created Little Plum (April 1953) and Minnie the Minx (September 1953) that the Beano editor George Moonie travelled to Preston on 20 October 1953 and asked me to go ahead with Bash Street (he gave it the provisional title of 'When The Bell Goes'; when it appeared in The Beano in February 1954, it was titled 'When The Bell Rings')."
 Over time, the Bash Street School's large number of pupils slowly shrank to its trademark ten.
 When they first appeared, the strips consisted of the kids outside school; the settings were increasingly inside the school, and the strip was retitled The Bash Street Kids on 11 November 1956 with "the kids" preparing for a pantomime.

 In 1994 (the Kids' 40th anniversary), it was announced that The Bash Street Kids would be overhauled to appeal to a more politically correct, modern audience.
 Changes included the replacement of Danny's trademark school hat by a top hat, Fatty becoming fit and muscular and Tom-boy Toots acting more feminine.
 The school would be replaced by a technologically advanced "academy", and Teacher by a robot.
 A protest began, accompanied by petitions and publicity stunts throughout Britain, demanding that the characters remain the same.
 The proposal turned out to be a hoax when the story introducing the new Bash Street Kids saw them in their old ways.
 Editor Euan Kerr was pleased with the fan response, saying that the publication "even got death threats!"
 Shortly afterwards, an animated adaptation was produced as a segment of The Beano Video Stars.